Specialized high schools in New York City: High School for Math, Science and Engineering at City College

 The High School for Math, Science and Engineering at City College was created in 2002, with an emphasis on engineering.
-As of 2022, the school is #3 in New York State and #28 in the nation, according to U.S. News & World Report.
-HSMSE was designed to be a small school with only about four hundred students.
+As of 2024, the school is #3 in New York State and #36 in the nation, according to U.S. News & World Report.
+HSMSE was designed to be a small school with only about five hundred students.

 High School of American Studies at Lehman College

 The High School of American Studies at Lehman College is located on the Lehman College campus, in the Bedford Park section of the Bronx.

-Unlike the rest of the specialized high schools, American Studies curriculum emphasizes U.S. History, offering three years (as opposed to only one) of AP-level U.S. History.
-The partnership with Gilder Lehrman Institute of American History has allowed the school to plan multiple trips outside of New York City, with students paying relatively cheap fees.
+Unlike the rest of the specialized high schools, the American Studies curriculum emphasizes U.S. History, offering three years (as opposed to only one) of AP-level U.S. History.
+The partnership with the Gilder Lehrman Institute of American History has allowed the school to plan multiple trips outside of New York City, with students paying relatively cheap fees.

 In 2008, U.S. News & World Report ranked American Studies as the 29th best public high school in the country and 2nd in New York State.
 In 2009, the school rose to be the 19th best public high school in the country.
 In 2014, HSAS was ranked #1 in New York State.

 Queens High School for the Sciences at York College

 The Queens High School for the Sciences at York College was formed in 2002 and continued to grow each year as a new class entered, reaching its present size in 2006, when the fifth class was admitted.
-There are now more than 400 students.
-As of 2019, the school is #8 in New York State and #62 in the nation, according to U.S. News & World Report.
+There are now more than 500 students.
+As of 2024 the school is #1 in New York State and #25 in the nation, according to U.S. News & World Report.
 The school emphasizes small class sizes and is the only specialized school in Queens.

 Staten Island Technical High School

-Staten Island Technical High School began in 1982 as an annex of Ralph R. McKee Vocational-Technical High School, located in the New Dorp neighborhood of Staten Island, after New Dorp High School, which had occupied the building since it was built in the 1930s, moved to its current location on Clawson Street.
+Staten Island Technical High School began in 1982 as an annex of Ralph R. McKee Vocational-Technical High School, located in the New Dorp neighborhood of Staten Island, after New Dorp High School, which had occupied the building since it was built in the 1930s, moved to its current location on New Dorp Lane.
 The technical courses were taught in the annex, while the vocational courses stayed in St. George.
 Through the advocacy of parents, staff, and students, Staten Island Tech was made an independent high school by the New York City Board of Education in May 1988.
 Nicholas M. Bilotti, who had been serving as director of the annex, was appointed principal of the new high school.